crs4/seal/docs/installation_deploying.rst

 Manual Distribution
 ---------------------

+For large clusters, it may be necessary to distribute the software to the various nodes rather than relying on a shared volume.
+In our tests, a volume shared via NFS was not able to handle the demands of a cluster with 128 nodes, resulting in tasks that never went past the "initializing" state and eventually timed out.

 You may extract the Seal archive on each node's local storage.
 Here's an example using the pdsh_, supposing you have 100 nodes named ``node001`` to ``node100``::